DipesThapa/safebrowse-ai/docs/STORE_LISTING.md

 Safeguard (SafeBrowse AI)

 ## Short Description
-Privacy‑first web safety.
-Block adult sites, enforce SafeSearch, blur risky images/videos — all on‑device.
+Privacy-first web safety.
+Block adult sites, blur risky media, and lock overrides or allowlist edits behind a private PIN — all on-device.

 ## Full Description
 Safeguard helps families and schools reduce exposure to harmful content.
 It blocks adult sites, enforces SafeSearch on Google/Bing, and can blur images/videos on the page using on‑device heuristics.
 No data leaves your device.

 Features:
-- Advanced heuristics: weighted URL/title/meta/body scoring with sensitivity control
+- Advanced heuristics: weighted URL/title/meta/body scoring with adjustable sensitivity
-- On‑page protection: optional Aggressive mode to blur/pause images/videos
+- On-page protection: optional Aggressive mode to blur/pause images and videos in the tab
+- Visual detection: on-device image heuristics boost scores when explicit imagery appears even without text
+- Safeguarding digest: download weekly CSV summaries for DSLs, governors, and audit trails
+- Override alerts: send webhook notifications (Slack/Teams/etc.) whenever a PIN override is approved, including approver name
-- Domain blocklist: packaged defaults + user‑importable list; allowlist overrides
+- Domain blocklist: packaged defaults plus user-importable lists; allowlist trusted domains in seconds
 - SafeSearch enforcement (Google/Bing) via Declarative Net Request (DNR)
-- Static ad/marketing rules for cleaner pages
+- Static ad/marketing rules that trim common trackers and adult portals
+- Manual overrides and allowlist edits locked behind a private PIN with an on-device reason log
+- Age-based profiles for EYFS through post-16 so schools can apply presets with one click

+What’s new in 0.3.1:
+- Capture an override reason for each unblock and store it in a local safeguarding log
+- Add age-based profiles (EYFS–post-16) that configure sensitivity, blocklists, and PIN defaults automatically
+- Change, remove, or reset the PIN entirely on-device (no cloud storage)
-- Interstitial with timed “Show anyway” override (per tab/session)
+- Updated popup layout with clearer override messaging and status hints

 Privacy:
 - No telemetry or external requests for detection